Rare Japaneses Kakeshi Dolls

 3 Steps on how to purchase an item:

-2. To purchase, name the item that you interested in.
+2. To purchase, name the item that you are interested in.

 3. Viewings are made via appointments.